 Archives of American Art, Smithsonian Institution, Oral History interviews.

-Oral history interviews conducted for the Archives of American Art, Smithsonian Institution since 2006 include Rachel Adler, Hildegard Bachert, William Bailey, Jennifer Bartlett, Charles Bergman, Dianne Blell, Barbara Bloom, Philip Bruno, Charles Byron, Jeffrey Deitch, Rackstraw Downes, Rosa Esman, Richard Feigen, Ronald Feldman, Arnie Glimcher, James Goodman, Marian Goodman, Richard Gray, Alanna Heiss, Joseph Helman, Antonio Homem, Yvonne Jacquette, Phyllis Kind, Gilbert H. Kinney, Arnold Lehman, Knox Martin, Maryanne Martin, Steve Martin , Louis K. Meisel, Hugh Mesibov, Robert Meyerhoff, Mira Nakashima, Linda Nochlin, Barbara Novak, Wendy Olsoff and Penny Pilkington, Carole Pesner, Irving Petlin, Raquel Rabinovich, Brenda Richardson, Barbara Rose, James Rosenquist, Ira Spanierman, Eugene V. Thaw,Richard Tuttle,John Weber, Angela Westwater.
+Oral history interviews conducted for the Archives of American Art, Smithsonian Institution since 2006 include Rachel Adler, Hildegard Bachert, William Bailey, Jennifer Bartlett, Charles Bergman, Dianne Blell, Barbara Bloom, Philip Bruno, Charles Byron, Jeffrey Deitch, Rackstraw Downes, Rosa Esman, Richard Feigen, Ronald Feldman, Jack Flam, Arnie Glimcher, James Goodman, Marian Goodman, Richard Gray, Alanna Heiss, Joseph Helman, Antonio Homem, Yvonne Jacquette, Phyllis Kind, Gilbert H. Kinney, Arnold Lehman, Knox Martin, Maryanne Martin, Steve Martin , Louis K. Meisel, Hugh Mesibov, Robert Meyerhoff, Mira Nakashima, Linda Nochlin, Barbara Novak, Wendy Olsoff and Penny Pilkington, Carole Pesner, Irving Petlin, Raquel Rabinovich, Brenda Richardson, Barbara Rose, James Rosenquist, Ira Spanierman, Eugene V. Thaw,Richard Tuttle,John Weber, Angela Westwater.

 Columbia University Center for Oral History.